Post at a Glance

 6. Optimize Core Web Vitals with CSS

-Google’s Core Web Vitals—Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS)—are critical metrics for SEO.
+Googleโs Core Web Vitals Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS) are critical metrics for SEO.
 CSS directly impacts these metrics, particularly LCP and CLS.

 Tips for Core Web Vitals:

-- Optimize LCP with Prioritized Rendering: Inline critical CSS and defer non-critical styles to ensure the main content loads quickly.
+img { width: 100%; height: auto; aspect-ratio: 16/9; } - Optimize LCP with Prioritized Rendering: Inline critical CSS and defer non-critical styles to ensure the main content loads quickly.

 .animate { transition: transform 0.3s ease; }

-By focusing on Core Web Vitals, you align your CSS optimizations with Google’s user-centric ranking factors.
+By focusing on Core Web Vitals, you align your CSS optimizations with Googleโs user-centric ranking factors.

 7. Leverage CSS for SEO for Visual Engagement